AdobeDocs/experience-cloud.en/help/mobile-ios-implementation/launch-create-a-library.md

 # Add a Library

-In this lesson, you will create your first Library.
+In this lesson, you will create a library for your new Launch property.

 ## Learning Objectives